reshamas/reshamas.github.io/_posts/2018-10-25-code-of-conduct-for-nips-and-other-stem-associations.md

 - [Five Tactical Tips to Improve Diversity for Pitch Event Organizers](https://medium.com/@reiwang/five-tactical-tips-to-improve-diversity-for-pitch-event-organizers-5493cf915926)

 ## Acknowledgements
-Special thanks to the following people who work in diversity and inclusion and shared their experiences:
+Special thanks to the following people who work in diversity and inclusion and shared their knowledge and experiences:
 - [Gina Helfrich](https://www.linkedin.com/in/ginahelfrich/) of NumFOCUS
 - [Donna LaLonde](https://www.linkedin.com/in/donna-lalonde-a6a41124/) of ASA
 - [Hal Daume](https://twitter.com/haldaume3) of NIPS